-- stuns and kills livestock - prepares carcasses for further processing by removing internal organs and hides; - operates switching controls to direct and drop carcasses and meat cuts from supply rails to boning operates switching controls to direct and drop carcasses and meat cuts from supply rails to boning tables; cuts meat to separate meat, fat and tissue from around bones; washes, scrapes and trims foreign material and blood from meat; cuts sides and quarters of meat into standard meat cuts, such as rumps, flanks and shoulders, and removing internal fat, blood clots, bruises and other matter to prepare them for packing and marketing; operates restrainer and stunning equipment; severs jugular veins of stunned animals to drain blood and facilitate dressing; trims and removes head meat and severs animal heads; slits open, eviscerates and trims animal carcasses; and may slaughter livestock according to procedures required by religious customs.
+- stuns and kills livestock - prepares carcasses for further processing by removing internal organs and hides; - operates switching controls to direct and drop carcasses and meat cuts from supply rails to boning tables; - cuts meat to separate meat, fat and tissue from around bones; - washes, scrapes and trims foreign material and blood from meat; - cuts sides and quarters of meat into standard meat cuts, such as rumps, flanks and shoulders, and removing internal fat, blood clots, bruises and other matter to prepare them for packing and marketing; - operates restrainer and stunning equipment; - severs jugular veins of stunned animals to drain blood and facilitate dressing; - trims and removes head meat and severs animal heads; - slits open, eviscerates and trims animal carcasses; and - may slaughter livestock according to procedures required by religious customs.

-Important: A skilled meat worker employed under this Agreement may not undertake labouring, or unskilled duties, other than to the extent of circumstances prescribed above or where relevant in the context of the duties, other than to the extent of circumstances prescribed above or where relevant in the context of the circumstances outlined in Item 8 of Schedule 5 to this Agreement.
+Important: A skilled meat worker employed under this Agreement may not undertake labouring, or unskilled duties, other than to the extent of circumstances prescribed above or where relevant in the context of the circumstances outlined in Item 8 of Schedule 5 to this Agreement.
 This Agreement does not allow Overseas Workers to be placed in unskilled labouring positions.